ukff/kyma-environment-broker/docs/contributor/02-70-orchestration-status.md

    }
       ```

-## Fetch the detailed operation status
+## Fetch the Detailed Operation Status

 1. Export the following values as the environment variables: